 “I just happened to stumble upon a job after college.
 I didn’t know anything about unemployment, I had just returned from working overseas for a little bit, and I needed a job.
 I had applied to be an unemployment insurance consultant with TALX Corporation, which is now Equifax.”

-“This is the kind of industry that once you’re in it, people tend to stay in it because it is very niche and very specific.
+“This is the kind of industry that once you’re in it, people tend to stay because it is very niche and very specific.
 It’s not something that most people know a lot about and becoming an expert in this area makes you want to stick around.”

 How does your new role as Director of UI Services compare to your prior roles at Equifax?